diego6289/Data_Structures_and_Algorithms/Sorting/Bubble Sort.md

 ```

 - Works by repeatedly swapping adjacent elements if they are in the wrong order.
-- Stable Algorathim (Maintains the relative order of the items with equal sort keys)
+- Stable Algorithm (Maintains the relative order of the items with equal sort keys)

 ## Time Complexity